InstallShield

 InstallShield is a proprietary software tool for creating installers or software packages.
 InstallShield is primarily used for installing software for Microsoft Windows desktop and server platforms, though it can also be used to manage software applications and packages on a variety of handheld and mobile devices.

 Features

 InstallShield generates a .msi file which can be used on the destination computer in order to install the payloads from the source computer where it was created.

 It is possible to specify questions, set prerequisites and registry settings that the user will be able to choose at the installation time.

 Development

-InstallShield was originally developed by The Stirling Group, a company founded in 1987 by Viresh Bhatia and Rick Harold, who had first met when they were computer science students at Northwestern University.
+InstallShield was originally developed by The Stirling Group, a company founded in December 1987 by Viresh Bhatia and Rick Harold, who had first met when they were computer science students at Northwestern University.
 Their first office was a small room in the basement of an old library building in Roselle, Illinois.
 They were to market a geographic mapping software program, but it was never released.

 By 1990, The Stirling Group was selling a package of six products called the SHIELD Series, including InstallShield: